Artem-Pb/Polybezev_Artem/README.md

 ## Project Portfolio

-    Repository holds a collection of practical projects accomplished during my programming education.
-Each project is arranged in a separate branch and supplemented with technical descriptions.
+    This repository is a collection of practical projects developed during my intensive programming training.
+Each project is organized in a separate branch and includes a detailed technical overview that covers architecture, technologies used, and key design decisions.

+    The repository reflects my learning path — from writing my first lines of C code to confidently developing CLI tools, collaborating in teams, and building well-structured, maintainable applications.
+Projects demonstrate experience with system I/O, parsing, regular expressions, serialization, architectural patterns, teamwork, and code optimization.

 ### Repository Structure

-## Main:

-    General documentation and guideline storage.

 ## TodoList: